apache/jena-site/source/documentation/query/text-query.md

 There are several such languages of interest: Chinese, Tibetan, Sanskrit, Japanese and Korean.
 There are various Romanizations and ideographic variants.

 Encodings may not be normalized when inserting triples for a variety of reasons.
 A principle one is that the `rdf:langString` object often must be entered in the same encoding that it occurs in some physical text that is being catalogued.
-Another is that metadata may be imported from sources that use different encoding conventions and it is desireable to preserve the original form.
+Another is that metadata may be imported from sources that use different encoding conventions and it is desirable to preserve the original form.

 The second situation arises to provide simple support for phonetic or other forms of lossy search at the time that triples are indexed directly in the Lucene system.